Skip to content

 Flours (120-130g per cup)

-All-purpose flour sits at 125g per cup and is your baseline.
-Bread flour is slightly lighter at 120g because it has larger gluten protein structures that trap less air.
-Whole wheat flour is heavier at 128g and sometimes feels gritty in your measuring cup—this is normal.
-If you're weighing rather than measuring, whole wheat recipes often benefit from slightly reducing other liquid ingredients by 5-10% since whole wheat absorbs more water than refined flour.
+All-purpose flour is 125g per cup — your baseline.
+Bread flour is slightly lighter at 120g because its larger gluten structures trap less air.
+Whole wheat flour is heavier at 128g and can feel a bit gritty in your cup — that's normal.
+If you're weighing, whole wheat recipes often benefit from reducing other liquid ingredients by 5-10%, since whole wheat absorbs more water than refined flour.

 Sugars (120-220g per cup)

 Granulated sugar is 200g per cup.
-Brown sugar is heavier at 220g per cup because it's packed tightly and contains molasses.
-Always pack brown sugar into your measuring cup—a loose cup of brown sugar will actually weigh only 150-160g, which will throw off your recipe.
-Powdered sugar is the lightest at 120g, and it should be sifted before measuring for best results (sifting removes lumps and makes it lighter and fluffier).
+Brown sugar is heavier at 220g because it's packed tightly and contains molasses.
+Always pack brown sugar into your cup — a loose cup will only weigh 150-160g, which will throw your recipe off.
+Powdered sugar is the lightest at 120g, and it should be sifted before measuring for best results (it removes lumps and keeps things light and consistent).

 Butter and Oils (224-227g per cup)

 Butter, coconut oil, and vegetable oil all weigh roughly the same per cup (around 224-227g) because they're all fats.
-The exception is that butter contains about 15% water, so it's slightly less dense than pure oils.
-For precision in baking, keep butter at room temperature (around 68-70°F) before measuring—this consistency matters.
+Butter is slightly less dense than pure oils since it contains about 15% water — but the difference is tiny.
+For precision baking, have your butter at room temperature (around 68-70°F) before measuring.
+That consistency actually matters.

 Honey and Syrups (340g per cup)

 Honey is remarkably dense: 340g per cup.
 That's nearly twice as heavy as flour in the same volume.
-This is why honey-sweetened cakes and cookies bake differently—you're adding significantly more sugar by weight even though the volume looks similar to granulated sugar.
-If you're substituting honey for sugar in a recipe, use only 3/4 cup of honey for every cup of sugar called for, and reduce other liquids by 1/4 cup.
+It's why honey-sweetened baked goods behave differently — you're adding significantly more sugar by weight even though it looks like a similar amount.
+If you're swapping honey for sugar in a recipe, use only 3/4 cup of honey for every cup of sugar, and cut other liquids by 1/4 cup.

 Oats (80g per cup)

-Rolled oats are airy and light—only 80g per cup.
+Rolled oats are airy and light — only 80g per cup.
 Steel-cut oats are even lighter.
-When measuring oats, don't pack them down; a gentle scoop and level is all you need.
+Don't pack them down when measuring; a gentle scoop and level is all you need.
 Oat flour (ground oats) is slightly denser at around 100-110g per cup.

 Cocoa Powder (85g per cup)

 Unsweetened cocoa powder is 85g per cup.
-Many home bakers under-measure cocoa because the powder is so fine and compressible.
-Use a spoon-and-level method just like flour.
-Dutch cocoa (which has been alkalized) is slightly more compacted and may weigh up to 90g per cup.
+A lot of home bakers under-measure it because it's so fine and compressible.
+Use the same spoon-and-level method as flour.
+Dutch cocoa (alkalized) is slightly more compact and can weigh up to 90g per cup.

 Pro Tips from Kitchen Testing

-Invest in a kitchen scale.
-This is not optional if you care about consistency.
-A digital scale costs $15-30 and eliminates 90% of baking failures.
-Use grams for dry ingredients and milliliters for liquids.
+Get a kitchen scale.
+Seriously, this isn't optional if you want consistent results.
+A decent digital scale costs $15-30 and will prevent about 90% of baking failures.
+Use grams for dry ingredients, milliliters for liquids.

-When you don't have a scale: A spoon-and-level approach works fine if done consistently.
-Scoop with a spoon and level off with a knife—don't tap the cup on the counter, as this settles the ingredient and adds weight.
+No scale?
+No problem: The spoon-and-level method works fine as long as you're consistent.
+Scoop with a spoon, level off with a knife — and don't tap the cup on the counter.
+Tapping settles the ingredient and adds weight.

-Altitude matters for baking.
-If you live above 3,000 feet, recipes behave differently and need adjustments.
-Conversions to grams don't change, but the science of how ingredients interact does.
-This is beyond the scope here, but know that precise measurement becomes even more critical at altitude.
+Altitude matters.
+If you're above 3,000 feet, recipes behave differently and need adjustments.
+Your gram conversions don't change, but the way ingredients interact does.
+That's a whole separate topic — just know that precise measurement matters even more at altitude.

 Check your measuring cups.
-Some vintage measuring cups are off by 10-15%.
-If you have a scale, measure out a cup of water (which should be 240g) and check your cup's accuracy.
-If it's wrong, you'll know to adjust future recipes.
+Some older cups are off by 10-15%.
+If you have a scale, fill a cup with water (it should weigh 240g) and see where yours lands.
+If it's off, you'll want to account for that going forward.

 How to Convert Recipes Fast

-If you have a metric recipe but only US measuring cups, multiply the ingredient quantities by the gram-per-cup number for that ingredient.
-For example: "2 cups of flour" = 2 × 125g = 250g.
-The opposite works too: divide grams by the per-cup weight to get cups.
-Use our Cups to Grams converter for instant calculations.
+If you've got a metric recipe but only US measuring cups, multiply the ingredient quantities by the gram-per-cup number for that ingredient.
+Example: "2 cups of flour" = 2 × 125g = 250g.
+Works in reverse too: divide grams by the per-cup weight to get cups.
+Or just use our Cups to Grams converter and skip the math entirely.

-For recipes with multiple ingredients, writing down the gram weight for each ingredient before you start makes the cooking process faster and cleaner—no mid-cooking conversions needed.
+For recipes with multiple ingredients, jotting down the gram weight for each one before you start makes the whole cooking process faster and cleaner.
+No scrambling for conversions mid-recipe.

 Why This Matters

 Baking is chemistry.
 A 10% difference in flour weight can turn soft cookies into hard cookies, or a tender cake into a dense one.
-This isn't fussiness—it's understanding your craft.
-Once you start measuring by weight, you'll notice recipe results become predictable and repeatable.
-You'll be able to scale recipes up for a crowd or down for a small batch without any guesswork.
+That's not fussiness — that's just how it works.
+Once you start measuring by weight, your results get predictable and repeatable.
+You can scale up for a crowd or scale down for a small batch without guessing.

-And the best part?
-Converting to metric takes maybe 30 seconds with a scale, but it improves your cooking for every batch you make from that recipe forever.
+The best part?
+Switching to metric measurements takes about 30 seconds with a scale, and it pays off on every single batch you make from that recipe going forward.

 Frequently Asked Questions